Dissipation production in a closed two-level quantum system as a test of the obversibility of the dynamics: Methods

 Thus, starting from $\Gamma_{B}$ or in the quantum case $\widetilde{\Gamma}_{B}$, the application of an inversion operator $M^{T}$ followed by reversed dynamics over a further time period $t$ returns a system to the inverted form of original state if the dynamics are mechanically reversible.
-However, if the dynamics are indeterminate, with the evolution represented in terms of probabilities, the degree of failure of reversibility can be quantified with the \emph{stochastic entropy production,} $\Delta s_{t}$, defined as
+However, if the dynamics are indeterminate, with the evolution represented in terms of probabilities, the degree of failure of reversibility can be quantified with the \emph{stochastic entropy production,} $\Delta s_{t}$, a measure of the increase in uncertainty brought about by the dynamics of a system's evolution and defined as

 in notation suitable for a quantum setting.
 Replacing $\widetilde{\Gamma}_{i}$ with $\Gamma_{i}$ gives the appropriate expression for the classical stochastic entropy production.
 In Eq. (\ref{eq:1-1}), $f(\widetilde{\Gamma},\tau)$ is the pdf of the configuration of quantum probability amplitudes, $\widetilde{\Gamma}$, at time $\tau$, such that $f(\widetilde{\Gamma},\tau)d\widetilde{\Gamma}$ is the probability that the configuration lies in the region $d\widetilde{\Gamma}$ about $\widetilde{\Gamma}$. $f(\widetilde{\Gamma},\tau)$ in this context is essentially the\emph{ classical} probability density of selecting a certain quantum state vector from an ensemble of possibilities.
-Each quantum state vector is itself associated with probabilities for finding one outcome or another upon measurement, though we restrict ourselves here to considering deterministic quantum evolution \emph{without} measurement.
+Each quantum state vector is itself associated with probabilities for finding one outcome or another upon measurement, but as stated earlier we restrict ourselves here to considering deterministic quantum evolution \emph{without} measurement.
+We are hence considering the irreversibility associated only with the evolution of a deterministic, unmonitored quantum system.
+In particular, we provide results for closed systems, which is adequate to show that given particular conditions on the initial pdf and subsequent evolution, even this simple, restricted system will show time asymmetric average behaviour, distinct from the time asymmetric average behaviour assessed through entropy production.